HsinLing-Chang/Real-time-chat-room/readme.md

 - **Room sidebar navigation:** The sidebar allows user to see a list of available rooms to join.
 If user has not entered a name, the system will assign a random ID.
 If a name is provided, it will be used instead.

-- **Current room display:** At the top of the chat interface, the user can see the name of the room they are currently in and a list of user who are also in the room.
+- **Current room display:** At the top of the chat interface, the user can see the name of the room they are currently in and a list of users who are also in the room.

 - **Chat in room:** Once user join a room, the user can send and receive messages in real-time with others in the same room.